c6o/sample-project/README.md

 open http://localhost:3000
 ```

-If you're not on a Mac, instead of the open command, you simly need to launch a browser to [http://localhost:3000](http://localhost:3000).
+If you're not on a Mac, instead of the open command, you will need to launch a browser to [http://localhost:3000](http://localhost:3000).

 Hit Ctrl-C to exit.